20 Best Marketing Project Management Software Shortlist

 - Resource management: This allows for the allocation and management of resources, including budgets, personnel, and tools.
 Effective resource management ensures that projects are completed within budget and resources are utilized optimally.

 - Integration capabilities: The ability to integrate with other tools and platforms (such as CRM systems, email marketing software, and social media tools) will improve your workflows.
-Integration is crucial for a holistic approach to managing marketing projects and campaigns.
+Integration is crucial for a holistic approach to managing marketing projects and campaigns (you might also consider project management software with CRM capabilities).

 - Customization and scalability: You should be able to customize the software to fit the unique needs of your team, and it should be able to scale with your business.
 These features allow for a personalized approach that can adapt to changing business needs and marketing strategies.